Child & Family Therapist – School BasedLocation: Mid-Willamette Valley School Districts

 Physical Demands: For physical demands of position, including vision, hearing, repetitive motion and environment, contact the HR department.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position without compromising client care.

-Consideration of candidates will begin as soon as 10/10, and position may close after that date without notice.
+This position is bilingual preferred.
+Consideration of candidates will begin as soon as 05/24, and position may close after that date without notice.